networkop/tkng/content/lab/_index.md

 ## Prerequisites

-In order to interact with the labs, the following set of tools need to be pre-installed:
+In order to interact with the lab, the following set of tools need to be pre-installed:

 * **Docker** with `containerd` runtime.
 This is what you get by default when you install [docker-ce](https://docs.docker.com/engine/install/).
 * **kubectl** to interact with a Kubernetes cluster.
 Installation instructions can be found [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
 * **helm** to bootstrap the cluster with Flux.
 Installation instructions can be found [here](https://github.com/helm/helm#install)
 * **make** is used to automate and orchestrate manual tasks.
 Most instructions will be provided as a series of make commands.

 {{% notice info %}}
 A number of additional tools (e.g. kind) will be installed automatically during the Setup phase